johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 Moreover, it is assumed that the child has some means of validating messages from the parent during the initial phase when the child initializes the SIG(0) key synchronization.
-Otherwise, an attacker could prevent a child from initializing the synchronization by spoofing responses that refuses the key that the child is trying to upload.
+Otherwise, an attacker could prevent a child from initializing the synchronization by spoofing responses that refuse the key that the child is trying to upload.
 For that reason, it is expected that the parent has already published a public key that the child can use for this purpose.
 It could also possibly establish this trust out-of-band, such as